 Think about what you pay more for when you choose a high-end product: the brand name, the fragrance, the packaging and the pigmentation.
 None of these are relevant to mascara, so save your cash for your other beauty needs and buy a cheaper mascara.

 Keep in mind though, applicators completely affect how the mascara goes on.
 A high-end brand mascara will have an excellent applicator.
 However, with a little research and testing, you should be able to find a drugstore mascara with a wand and formula that suits you.

-If you’re the type who wears lipstick like you wear shoes – that is to say, every day without fail – you will need to invest in a good lipstick.
+If you’re the type who wears lipstick like you wear shoes – that is to say, every day without fail – you will need to invest in a good lipstick and disregard makeup prices.
 This is because high-end lipsticks have added nourishing ingredients that are treating your lips and keeping them hydrated.
 Drugstore equivalents, however, tend to be more drying.
 This is especially important to note if you already have dry lips.